 Suraj has worked with leading international organizations in Geneva, London, and New York.
 Suraj is also an activist in the transnational movement of Dalit rights.
 He is a co-convener of Dalit-Black Lives Matter symposium and Dalit and Black Power Movement.
 He runs a monthly Ambedkar Lecture Series at Harvard.
-He is the author of forthcoming Caste Matters with Penguin Random House and co-editor of The Radical in Ambedkar: Critical Reflections (Allen Lane, 2018), and Associate Editor of CASTE: A Global Journal on Social Exclusion published by Brandies University Library.
+He is the co-editor of The Radical in Ambedkar: Critical Reflections (Allen Lane, 2018), and Associate Editor of CASTE: A Global Journal on Social Exclusion published by Brandies University Library.

 His recent work with the philosopher Cornel West has received global attention and calls for unity between the African Americans and the Dalits.